Browsing all articles by Miodrag Kovačević.

 Nailing that feeling of satisfaction when you’ve figured out a solution to the task at hand is very difficult.
 Not all mechanics allow it and not all games offer more than one route from point A to point B. I believe gravity manipulation and physics-based gameplay is one of the greatest things gaming has bothered exploring.
 When done well, it is logical, intuitive and rewarding.
 It’s like pulling out that second to last piece of Jenga.
 This is what Defy Gravity Extended is: an extremely satisfying game.
 You play as […]

-This entry is part 7 of 9 in the series Experience Points Looking over the feedback on these articles, as well as community comments on various other “second looks” on the game, I’ve started wondering what was really up with the criticism of content gaps in Champions Online.
+Looking over the feedback on these articles, as well as community comments on various other “second looks” on the game, I’ve started wondering what was really up with the criticism of content gaps in Champions Online.
 I started playing a few months after the game was released and never had this problem, so I just assumed it had been fixed.
-However, it seems the problem with the lack of content wasn’t missions being missing, but rather nothing pointing […]
+However, it seems the problem with the lack of content wasn’t missions being missing, but rather nothing pointing you in the right direction.
+I missed quite a few mission chains […]

 The Internet is currently on fire because of the Stanley Parable, a quite different Half-Life 2 mod.
 We had the opportunity to talk to the creator about it.
 The interview contains spoilers, so if you haven’t played the game yet, do so right now.
 Preferably without watching the trailer or reading up on it.
 Thanks for agreeing to this interview.
 Tell us a little bit about yourself.
 Who is the man behind The Stanley Parable?
 My name is Davey, I recently graduated from USC film school, and I’ve lived in […]